stympy/aws-ec2-assign-elastic-ip/README.md

 **Community contribution much appreciated on this!**

-We have been using the following IAM policys to be able to list and associate Elastic IPs.
+We have been using the following IAM policy to be able to list and associate Elastic IPs.
 This can probably be narrowed down abit.
 It allows EC2 read-only (from the IAM wizard) and `ec2:AssociateAddress` permissions:

     {
+        "Version": "2012-10-17",
         "Statement": [
             {
+                "Sid": "Stmt1483425381000",
                 "Effect": "Allow",
                 "Action": [
                     "ec2:AssociateAddress",
-            "ec2:Describe*"
+                    "ec2:DescribeAddresses",
+                    "ec2:DescribeInstances"
                 ],
+                "Resource": [
-          "Resource": "*"
+                    "*"
+                ]
             }
         ]
     }

 License